USDA-ARS-GBRU/wiv_protein_domain/Readme.md

 ## Excluded files

-Several files in this analysis are large and were excluded  from the repo. the were
+Several files in this analysis are large and were excluded  from the repo. they were:

 *	.nextflow.log